neondatabase/website/content/docs/guides/neon-authorize-tutorial.md

 ### Todos are isolated

-In this sample app, isolated of Todos to each user is handled both in the application logic and using Row-level Security (RLS) policies defined in our application's schema file.
+In this sample app, isolation of Todos to each user is handled both in the application logic and using Row-level Security (RLS) policies defined in our application's schema file.

 Let's take a look at the `getTodos` function in the `actions.tsx` file: